muno17/neblinita/README.md

     - dropdowns for interactive I/O
     - knobs for aggregate functions
     - signal output visualizer and control
-    - info bubbles for each widget giving brief explanation
 ____________________________

 IN PROGRESS

 - create a GUI for control and aggregate function knobs
-    - knobs or faders? - QDial, QSlider
+    - knobs - QDial DONE
     - display signal level - QProgressBar
         - displays decibel level, similar to ableton
     - audio I/O - QComboBox for dropdown menu